grantmerola/filesystems-writing-project/filesystems.md

 We won't talk about HFS+ because it is older and has become an amalgamation of things designed over the years to suit Apples needs, this is not to say that HFS+ isn't [interesting](https://arstechnica.com/apple/2011/07/mac-os-x-10-7/12/).
 Also it's end may be in sight with the announcement of [APFS](https://arstechnica.com/apple/2017/02/testing-out-snapshots-in-apples-next-generation-apfs-file-system/).

 I would however like to talk briefly about ext4 and NTFS.
 By the nature of being the defaults these filesystems have different goals from other filesystems.
 For example one of the major goals of ext4 is interoperability with ext2/3 and NTFS is backward compatible with many other part of Windows.
 This focus as on compatibility enviably leads to messier project than projects than systems designed standalone.
-Both of these filesystems come from a long history and were designed by their prospective organizations to solve the seam bursting increase in storage that was quickly reaching the limits of the older systems.
+Both of these filesystems come from a long history and were designed by their prospective organizations; to solve the seam bursting increase in storage that was quickly overwhelming the limits of the older systems.

 ### <a name="conclusion">Conclusion</a>

 In conclusion the differences in the features and the abilities of filesystems vary, sometimes greatly.
 But in general this is not important to the average user.
-What matters to a technical audience is if you are one day asked to design a storage system you are aware of what a filesystem is and what features are available in good filesystems so that you can find a filesystem that suits your needs, be that data integrity, performance, interoperability or even backward compatibility.
-It is my hope that is site can give you just enough of a background of filesystems to learn on your own I strongly encourage you go and try to parse your way through the recommended reading.
+What matters to a technical audience is if you are one day asked to design a storage system you are aware of what a filesystem is and what features are available in good filesystems.
+So that you can find a filesystem that suits your needs, be that data integrity, performance, interoperability or even backward compatibility.
+It is my hope that this site can give you just enough of a background of filesystems to learn on your own I strongly encourage you go and try to parse your way through the recommended reading.
 Click on links, read lots, ask questions and above all else be curious.

 ### <a name="recommended_reading">Recommended Reading</a>